News and HeadlinesLocal News

 BEECH GROVE, Ind. — Beech Grove City Schools said Friday that there will be no transportation for the district after thieves stole catalytic converters from all school buses overnight.

-Superintendent Dr. Laura Hammack confirmed the theft in a statement, stating the transportation fleet was "severely impacted."
+Superintendent Laura Hammack confirmed the theft in a statement, stating the transportation fleet was “severely impacted.”
+20 catalytic converters from their gasoline-fueled buses were stolen around midnight early Friday.

 Hammack said students unable to get to school will receive an excused absence.

-The district said officials are working to restore bus service, and working with law enforcement on the ongoing investigation.
+The district said officials are working to restore bus service and are working with law enforcement on the ongoing investigation.

-The district did not specify how many buses are affected or provide details about when the theft occurred.
+The district did not specify how many buses were affected or provide details about when the theft occurred.

 Full statement from Dr. Laura Hammack, Superintendent: